 Our BA (Hons) Event Management degree combines theory with real-world practice to provide you with the skills and knowledge to succeed in running large-scale on-site and online events.

 During this degree you will plan live and virtual events and work with real clients, experiencing the kind of work you could undertake after you graduate.

 Past students have organised spectacular events including auctions, gala balls, award ceremonies, music festivals, fashion exhibitions, sport challenge events, game shows and family fun days.

 Learn through practical experience

 The emphasis on practical experience through contact with real-world situations is in integral part of the programme and we believe our hands-on approach to learning allows you to develop the skills that employers are looking for.

 In addition to the events experience you gain during your studies; this course has specific industry work experience opportunities.

 You will learn and plan events with managers who have staged events all over the world, from Hong Kong to Sydney, to Barbados to the USA.

 - Create, design and stage your own events.

-- Learn from and work with event managers who have staged events all over the world; from Hong Kong to Sydney, from Barbados to the USA to the UK.
+- Learn from and work with event managers who have staged events all over the world.

-- Be able to complete a one-year or 10-week placement.
+- Have the opportunity to complete a one-year or 10-week placement.

 Select a year